cchapmanbird/poplar/docs/source/index.rst

-..
-MLSel documentation master file, created by sphinx-quickstart on Mon Jan 16 12:19:17 2023.
+.. poplar documentation master file, created by sphinx-quickstart on Mon Jan 16 12:19:17 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MLSel's documentation!
+Welcome to poplar's documentation!
 =================================

 .. toctree::